How To Create Environment Variables in CodeIgniter 4

 echo $_SERVER['MY_FIRST_VARIABLE'];

-We hope this article helped you to learn How To Create Environment Variables in CodeIgniter 4 Tutorial in a very detailed way.
+We hope this article helped you to learn about CodeIgniter How To Create Environment Variables Example in a very detailed way.

 Online Web Tutor invites you to try Skillshike!
 Learn CakePHP, Laravel, CodeIgniter, Node Js, MySQL, Authentication, RESTful Web Services, etc into a depth level.
 Master the Coding Skills to Become an Expert in PHP Web Development.
 So, Search your favourite course and enroll now.